solana-labs/solana/book/src/gossip.md

 expired values (those older than `GOSSIP_PULL_CRDS_TIMEOUT_MS`) in `purged_values` (things I recently had).
 Nodes purge `purged_values` that are older than `5 * GOSSIP_PULL_CRDS_TIMEOUT_MS`.

+## Eclipse Attacks

+An eclipse attack is an attempt to take over the set of node connections with adversarial endpoints.

+### Pull Message

+A node is selected as a pull target based on local time since last selection and the stake weight.
+There is no way for an adversary to influence those parameters.

+### Push Message

+A prune message can only remove an adversary from a potential connection.

+Just like *pull message*, nodes are selected into the active set based on local time since last selection and the stake weight.
+There is no way for an adversary to influence those parameters.

+## Notable differences from PlumTree

+The active push protocol described here is based on (Plum Tree)[https://haslab.uminho.pt/jop/files/lpr07a.pdf].
+The main differences are:

+* Push messages have a wallclock that is signed by the originator.
+Once the wallclock expires the message is dropped.
+A hop limit is difficult to implement in an adversarial setting.

+* Lazy Push is not implemented because its not obvious how to prevent an adversary from forging the message fingerprint.
+A naive approach would allow an adversary to be prioritized for pull based on their input.